Bobby Witt Jr. Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 18th in the league.

-- The Tigers have a 4.44 team ERA that ranks 22nd among all league pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.39).

 - Tigers pitchers combine to rank 20th in baseball in home runs given up (112 total, 1.2 per game).

-- Manning gets the start for the Tigers, his sixth of the season.
-He is 3-1 with a 3.72 ERA and 20 strikeouts through 29 2/3 innings pitched.
+- Skubal (0-0) gets the starting nod for the Tigers, his third of the season.

-- In his most recent time out on Saturday, July 8 against the Toronto Blue Jays, the righty threw 6 2/3 scoreless innings without surrendering a hit.
+- The left-hander last pitched on Sunday, July 9 against the Toronto Blue Jays, when he tossed four scoreless innings while giving up two hits.

-- In five games this season, the 25-year-old has a 3.72 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .200 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.